npkumar/restaurant-search/README.md

 - `en` and `ja` translations have been added for new features
 - All unit tests using `jest` for redux and most of new feature components have been written
 - Clicking on hotel name on the hotel detail panel will open it's location on google map in a new tab.
+- `react-spring` was available - probably would like to use this for animations in future
+- Please follow existing `Getting started`, `Running tests` and `Deploy to production` sections for corresponding information.

 ## Getting started